christianhaitian/EmulationStation-fcamod/THEMES.md

 	- If true, playing of video will be delayed for `delayed` seconds, when game is selected.
 * `zIndex` - type: FLOAT.
 	- z-index value for component.
 Components will be rendered in order of z-index value from low to high.
+* `path` - type: PATH.
+	- NEW : Path to video file if video is an extra.

 #### text

 Can be created as an extra.